kubernetes/community/contributors/design-proposals/cpu-manager.md

 ### CPU Manager component

 The *CPU Manager* is a new software component in Kubelet responsible for assigning pod containers to sets of CPUs on the local node.
-In the future, it may be expanded to control shared processor resources like caches.
+In later phases, the scope will expand to include caches, a critical shared processor resource.

 The CPU manager interacts directly with the kuberuntime.
 The CPU Manager is notified when containers come and go, before delegating container